Climate Change Plan

 - A 30.2% reduction in annual greenhouse gas emissions between 2009-2010 and 2019-2020

 - The installation of a further 183kW of solar voltaic systems on seven City-owned facilities

 - The planting of 1,381 street trees between 2016 and 2020

 - The planting of around 70,000 local endemic species as part of the City’s revegetation programs between 2016 and 2020.
 The City was recognised as a local government leader for having increased its green cover by 6% while experiencing the highest level of population growth in its climate category

 - The annual delivery of a seven week sustainable living course to residents

-The City runs workshops, seminars and courses on a variety of sustainability topics throughout the year.
+The City runs workshops, seminars and courses on a variety of sustainability, environmental conservation and waste topics throughout the year.